Introduction

 - For Strategies with Caps: Index return over a given crediting period with a maximum potential of earning the cap rate

-Let’s have a look at the Allianz Core Income 7 Fixed Index Annuity rate sheet (as of 08/06/2024) to understand how the earnings are determined.
+Let’s have a look at the Allianz Core Income 7 Fixed Index Annuity rate sheet to understand how the earnings are determined.

-The first thing to note is that we have four indexes, each of which has annual point-to-point with a cap strategy.
-The Bloomberg US Dynamic Balance Index II has additional three strategies.
+The first thing to note is that we have five indexes, each of which has an annual point-to-point with a cap strategy.
+The Bloomberg US Dynamic Balance Index II / ER Indices has an additional three strategies.
 All in, we get to choose from a total of eight strategies (seven index-based and one fixed).
 The company displays four types of crediting strategies across these rates (Participation, Spreads, Cap, and Fixed).
-The Participation rate (index allocation rate), spreads, and strategy caps are the most important.

-Let’s quickly go through the terminologies described by Allianz:
+Let’s quickly go through the terminology described by Allianz:

 - Spread: Spread is the percentage of the index return that the insurance company will deduct from your interest calculation.
-For example, if the spread in the contract is 2% and the index returned 8%, you will be eligible for the return minus the spread (8% - 2%), i.e., 6% of the return.
+For example, if the spread in the contract is 2% and the index returned 8%, your account will be credited for the return minus the spread (8% - 2%), i.e., 6% of the return.

 - Cap rates: This refers to the rate at which your interest-earning capacity is capped.
-For example, if an index returns 12% but the contract’s cap rate is 6%, the annuitant will be eligible for an interest credit of 6% only.
+For example, if an index returns 12% but the contract’s cap rate is 6%, the account will be credited with an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

-- Fixed account rates: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
-These rates usually tend to be very low as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 2.4%., which is actually good compared to other FIA’s fixed-rate offerings.
+- Fixed account rates: If you opt for a fixed account rate, you simply earn the fixed rate for a particular period specified by the company before your policy begins.
+These rates usually tend to be low compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
+The 1-year fixed rate on this policy at the time of writing this article was 2.80%.

 Thus, it is very important to check rates before choosing your preferred index.

-Out of all these indexes, I prefer a broad-based index like the S&P 500 or the Nasdaq-100 because of their strong real performance and the relatively high quality of the securities that constitute these indexes.
+Out of all these indices, I recommend choosing allocation strategies tied to broad-based indices like the S&P 500 or the Nasdaq-100 because of their strong real performance and the relatively high quality of the securities that constitute these indices.

 Index Lock Feature